Oat milk in the fridge got you second-guessing? Or not sure if you should refrigerate it in the first place?

 Wondering why some bottles or cartons of oat milk require constant refrigeration?
 Or if the shelf-stable ones are loaded with preservatives?
 Here’s the scoop.

 The difference between shelf-stable and refrigerated oat milk is that the former is packaged in an aseptic format that keeps it safe without refrigeration.
 Both types of oat milk usually have the same ingredients and nutritional content, and the packaging is the only difference.

 Here’s how Oatly brand explains it on their website:

 The shelf-stable cartons are packaged in an aseptic format that produces a totally sterile environment, resulting in a product with a longer shelf life and no need for refrigeration (until it’s been opened for the first time, that is).Oatly

-How To Store Oat Milk
+How Long Can Oat Milk Sit Out?

 - Always keep the carton sealed tight when not in use.

-- Don’t drink straight from the carton (unless you know you’re going to finish it).
+- Don’t drink straight from the carton.

 - Pour as much oat milk as you need into a glass a put the carton back in the fridge right away.